Radley Acura 2016 MDX - Stronger, Lighter, Faster Video

 - The buttons will never need battery replacement, never get lost and can be reprogrammed easily for new devices.

 The MDX can be equipped with two warning systems that will alert you to important conditions that you might otherwise miss if momentarily distracted.
 Using a camera50 mounted between the windshield and the rearview mirror, the Lane Departure Warning (LDW) system56 alerts you with a beep when the vehicle unintentionally leaves a detected lane.
 The Forward Collision Warning (FCW) system55 alerts you to a potential collision with a vehicle detected ahead, using both visual and audible warnings.

 - At speeds of 45 miles per hour and above LDW looks for painted lines, reflectors or other demarcations of lane division.
 If the MDX begins to exit a detected lane and the turn signal has not been engaged, the system will flash the LDW indicator on the instrument panel and display an amber Lane Departure message on the MID.
 It will also sound a series of beeps, alerting the driver to either return to the lane or activate the turn signal.

 - LDW can be disengaged with a button located to the left of the steering column.
 However, when restarting the car the system will always default to the "On" position.

-- FCW can detect vehicles directly in front of the car, and if the distance to that vehicle is diminishing, the system compares the vehicles' current speeds to determine if a collision may occur.
+- FCW can detect vehicles directly in front of the car.
+If the distance to that vehicle is diminishing, the system compares the vehicles' current speeds to determine if a collision may occur.

 - To alert the driver to apply the brake pedal, FCW will issue a beeping sound and flash an amber "Brake" message in the Multi-Information Display and project an amber warning image on the windshield.